Alex188dot/CorsoPython/Input Programs/Biblioteca/README.md

 This is a simple Python input program that represents a library management system which allows users to add, reserve, search and return books.
 It uses a list of dictionaries to store book information, such as title, author, year of publishing and availability.
 The program uses a while loop and a menu to let the user choose an option until they exit the program.
 The data
-will be saved and stored in a pkl file, that uses the Pickle library, so that next time the user comes back the data can be loaded.
+will be saved and stored in a pkl file, that uses the Pickle library, so that the next time the user comes back the data will be loaded.

 Demo below: